Louisville vs. Florida State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Florida State's games have gone over 61 points in only one opportunity this season.
+- Florida State's games have gone over 62.5 points in just one opportunity this season.

-- This contest's over/under is 2.0 points more than the 59 these two squads combine to allow per game this season.
+- This contest's total is 3.5 points more than the 59 these two squads combine to allow per game this season.

-- The Cardinals and their opponents have scored an average of 64.8 points per game in 2021, 3.8 more than Saturday's total.
+- Cardinals games this season feature an average total of 64.8 points, a number 2.3 points higher than Saturday's over/under.

 Louisville Stats and Trends

-- So far this season Louisville has one win against the spread.
+- Louisville has one win against the spread in three games this year.

-- The Cardinals have yet to cover the spread this season when favored by 2.5 points or more.
+- The Cardinals have been favored by 1.5 points or more one time this season and have not covered the spread in any of them.

-- The Cardinals average 32.0 points per game, the same number the Seminoles surrender.
+- The Cardinals average the same number of points per game that the Seminoles give up (32.0).

-- Louisville is 1-1 against the spread and 2-0 overall when the team amasses more than 421.7 yards.
+- When Louisville churns out over 421.7 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Cardinals have four giveaways this season, while the Seminoles have four takeaways .
+- This year, the Cardinals have turned the ball over four times, while the Seminoles have forced four.

 - Find the latest spread and moneyline odds for Louisville at SISportsbook.